 The Central DEIA Committee has formed working groups to set objectives and key results in the above three areas.
 We will update this page as our work progresses.

-If you have feedback regarding DEIA that you would like to share with the Central DEIA Committee, please click here.
+If you have feedback regarding DEIA that you would like to share with the Central DEIA Committee, please contact the Director of Diversity, Inclusion and Belonging at DirectorDIB@sfzc.org or click here to submit a feedback form.